Reborn Ringling Bros. circus to leap on tour — minus animals

 The 75 performers from 18 countries will include performers on a triangular high wire 25 feet off the ground, crisscrossing flying trapeze artists, a spinning double wheel powered by acrobats and BMX trail bikes, unicycle riders and skateboarders doing flips and tricks.

-The tour kicks off in Baltimore from Nov.
-24-26 and then goes to Louisiana, Ohio, Wisconsin, Pennsylvania, Ohio, Illinois, Missouri, Michigan, Indiana and ends the year in Oklahoma.
+The tour kicks off in Bossier City, Louisiana, from Sept 29-Oct.
+1 and then goes to Ohio, Wisconsin, Pennsylvania, Ohio, Illinois, Missouri, Maryland, Michigan, Indiana and ends the year in Oklahoma.
 It restarts in 2024 in Florida, home to Feld Entertainment.

 The show is a complete rethink of a modern circus.
 Feld Entertainment has been working on everything from how to integrate clowns, the branding and the merchandise over the past four years.